microsoft/AirSim/docs/px4_sitl_wsl2.md

 Edit your [AirSim settings](settings.md) file and add `LocalHostIp` to tell AirSim to use the WSL ethernet adapter address instead of the default `localhost`.
 This will cause AirSim to open the TCP port on that adapter which is the address that the PX4 app will be looking for.
-Also tell AirSim what the PX4 address is by setting `ControlIp` to the Linux address you found above.
+Also tell AirSim to connect the `ControlIp` UDP channel by setting `ControlIp` to the magic string `remote`.
+This resolves to the WSL 2 remote ip address found in the TCP socket.

 ```json
 {